-Thing is, I wouldn’t be surprised if those comments were from people who didn’t have a mental illness and had quite an ignorant view of what it was like to have one but more often than not, the mean comments are from people who also suffer from social anxiety or depression themselves.
+Thing is, it’s not like I would be all that surprised if those comments were from people who didn’t have a mental illness and had quite an ignorant view of what it was like to have one but more often than not, the mean comments are from people who also suffer from social anxiety or depression themselves.

-Comments like “There’s no way you really have social anxiety because you work/have a boyfriend etc.” Or “You don’t know what social anxiety really feels like because I’ve never had a job/partner/friends etc.” get really tiresome after a while.
+Comments like “There’s no way you really have social anxiety because you work/have a boyfriend etc.” Or “You don’t know what social anxiety really feels like because you’re not as worse off as me” get really tiresome after a while.

 So to address the comments:

-There was a point where I couldn’t get a job at all and even though now, after years and years of therapy, I have a job, it’s because I’m self employed and can work around what I find comfortable.
-I could never get a job as a waitress for example, I would constantly feel anxious.
+For a number of years I couldn’t get a job at all and even after years and years of therapy, I could only get a job being self employed and working around what I felt comfortable with.

 Point being is that social anxiety doesn’t manifest itself on the outside as much as you think and you’d be surprised how many people you know actually suffer from a mental illness you didn’t know they had.